Straight in a Gay Gay World: Background and release

+Macainsh's girlfriend, writer Jenny Brown, witnessed the drama in the Sausalito studio.
+"Straight in a Gay Gay World didn't feel very natural.
+The band was trying to progress and become more of an international band, which was probably against their nature."

+When they returned home, the band revealing to TV Times "We tailored our patter to appeal to Americans."
+Ultimately, the US label, didn't release any singles from the album.

+The album was released in August 1976.
+Red Symons quit the band five months later.
+Graeme "Shirley" Strachan after the next studio album.

+Symons said "The first two albums were good, part of the reason they were good was all that material was conceived before the band was successful.
+When it came to a third album, we had a whole lot of associated pressures, like being in America.
+It was a struggle because it was post-success material.
+All the motivation had gone.
+It had become a job."

 Prior to release, Strachan said of the songs in RAM, "Some of 'em are the strongest things the band's doing.
 There's one called "Sydney", that's all about Sydney.
 We were considering using it for a single instead of "Million Dollar Riff".
 And "I'm Normal".
 It's all about a guy who throws away his rubber sheets and dildos and vibrators and sex pills to get back to holding hands."

 Macainsh said "Blue Jeans" had been an early song from the band.
 "Ross Wilson has always tried to get it recorded, but we've never been real keen on the idea til we got stuck for a song on this album.
 We wanted a couple of laidback tunes to round it off rather than have an album of ravers and up stuff."

 Reception

 Reviewed in Australian music magazine RAM at the time of release, it was called, "methedrine power rock.
 It's jingle-jangley and crazy-tempered with guitar that shrill jackhammer like giant mosquitoes – dive-bombing into rhythms that are playing epileptic leap-frog around your stereo speakers."
 The song "Crazy Heart" was complimented for being "sweetly mellow" compared to the rest of the album.